crossplane/crossplane/design/one-pager-configuration-stacks.md

 it's good to separate the folders cleanly so that it's easier to fork & change.

-There are mainly 2 types of resources that configuration stacks will usually need to deploy; resource classes and managed resources.
-Under `resources` folder we can have 2 separate folders for each of those resource types; `classes` and `services`.
+There are mainly 2 types of resources that configuration stacks will usually need to deploy: resource classes and managed resources.
+Under `resources` folder we can have 2 separate folders for each of those resource types: `classes` and `services`.
 Under these folders, resources should be in directories recursively named after their group and kind.
 An example folder structure: